 Mikha "Mikhamik" Dominguez (they/them) Sign up for a Consultation

 "As someone passionate about supporting artists, there are various ways I can lend a helping hand.
-I can assist them in promoting their work by leveraging social media platforms, organizing exhibitions or events to showcase their art, or connecting them with potential clients and art communities.
+I can advise artists on promoting their work by leveraging social media platforms, organizing exhibitions or events to showcase their art, grant writing or connecting them with potential clients and art communities.
 Additionally, I can offer my skills in areas such as graphic design, photography, or writing to create compelling visuals and descriptions for their portfolio or promotional materials.
 My genuine appreciation and active engagement in their artistic journey will undoubtedly provide valuable encouragement and motivation.
 We can make it happen, If you dream it, We can Create it."

-Documentary film/Photography , public art, socially engaged art, Latin American cinema, Theatre (producing, directing, pre/pro/post production), Arts Education (all ages and abilities), Event Planning, Dance, Interdisciplinary Art.
+Skills: Fine Arts, Documentary film/Photography, public art, socially engaged art, Latin American cinema, Theatre (producing, directing, pre/pro/post production), Arts Education (all ages and abilities), Event Planning, Dance, Interdisciplinary Art.
+Community engagement.

 Kandace Creel Falcón (they/them) Sign up for a Consultation

-"I can help artists problem solve through co-collaboratively dreaming up innovative, heart-centered, and interdisciplinary solutions to complex challenges they face in their artistic practice or in regards to their career."
+"I can advise artists on problem solving through co-collaboratively dreaming up innovative, heart-centered, and interdisciplinary solutions to complex challenges they face in their artistic practice or in regards to their career."

 Bio: Kandace Creel Falcón, PhD. is a formerly tenured Associate Professor of Women’s & Gender Studies who spends their days painting, writing about the joy of creative inquiry, and developing a more peaceful relationship with their nervous system.
 KCF maintains a research-informed studio practice in their home in the Erhard Hills of rural Otter Tail County.
 They are involved in community efforts across the region rooted by the power of narrative to shift the world toward the queer utopias we deserve.
 Visit their website at www.kjcfalcon.com.

-"I can help artists with live streaming and related technology."
+"I can advise artists on live streaming and related technology."

 Skills: Theatre (acting, directing, writing, puppetry), Arts Education (all ages and abilities), Live streaming and related technology